SkylineCommunications/dataminer-docs/user-guide/Getting_started/Deploying_a_DataMiner_System.md

   > [!IMPORTANT]
   > At present, this feature is only available in preview for the "Empower" organization.

 - You can host the DataMiner nodes yourself.
 For **self-hosted DataMiner nodes**, you will need to [install the DataMiner Agents](xref:Installing_a_DataMiner_Agent) and then set up your DataMiner System yourself.
-For the data storage of these nodes, two options are available:
+For the data storage for these nodes, two options are available:

   - You can make use of [Storage as a Service (STaaS)](xref:STaaS).
-You connect your DataMiner System to a scalable and easy-to-use storage platform hosted by Skyline, and the setup and management of your database clusters is entirely taken care of by Skyline Communications.
+You connect your DataMiner System to a scalable, easy-to-use, cloud-native storage platform hosted by Skyline.

   - You can host the storage nodes yourself.
 This means you will need to take care of [configuring and maintaining the databases](xref:Configuring_dedicated_clustered_storage).